A High Bar:

 Quality no matter what

-Even without Amazon, the Jensen strategies have been able to find enough quality names thanks to its commitment to rigorous research and an unwavering investment philosophy.
+Even without Amazon, the Jensen Quality Growth and Global Quality Growth strategies have been able to find enough quality names thanks to the teams’ commitment to rigorous research and an unwavering investment philosophy.

 The collaborative process starts by screening out stocks with market caps of under $1 billion.
 Then, the Jensen Quality Growth investment team applies the quality screen, which reduces the universe to just over 300 names.
 That’s when the team begins their research, dividing up potential stocks for intensive research.